 Desktop browser testing

-We test our work in current versions of major desktop browsers including those made by Google (Chrome), Microsoft (Edge and Internet Explorer), Mozilla Firefox and Opera.
+We test our work in current versions of major desktop browsers including those made by Google (Chrome), Microsoft (Edge).
 We won’t test in other older browsers unless you specify otherwise.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

 Mobile browser testing